AnthonyPAlicea/anthonyalicea/blog/understanding-react-compiler.md

 ## Compilation in React

-## Wait, There's Transpilation Too!
+## There's Always Been Transpilation

 ## Trading Processor Cycles for Device Memory